 Welcome to my personal site!

-I am probably best known as a founder of Wikipedia–I had the idea for a wiki encyclopedia, speadheaded the project, named it, led it in its first, seminal year, and formulated much of its original policy.
-More recently, I have worked on a series of educational projects.
-Now, with a website under development, I’m entering the for-profit world.
+I am best known as a founder of Wikipedia–I had the idea for a wiki encyclopedia, speadheaded the project, named it, led it in its first, seminal year, and formulated much of its original policy.

 Now about my various projects, in reverse order…

 I launched this blog in December 2010.
-It is devoted mainly to early education and education theory, only because those were my main interests from 2008 to 2012 or so, and because I’m a homeschooling dad.
+It is devoted to whatever my interests are at the time.
+Perennial interests are Internet and education theory.
+I’m a homeschooling dad.
 I posted a book-length essay, How and Why I Taught My Toddler to Read when the blog launched.
 I have “come out” as an advocate of teaching tiny tots to read.
 Yep, I am a user of programs like Your Baby Can Read–which has been quite unjustly persecuted–as well as phonics flashcards (careful: 122 MB zip file) of my own design (Reading Bear is a digitized version of this), and various PowerPoint presentations for kids.

-According to its charter (something developed almost wholly independent of me) my title is now “Founding Editor-in-Chief” of the Citizendium, the Citizens’ Compendium: a wiki encyclopedia project that is expert-guided, public participatory, and real-names-only.
-The project garnered over 15,000 articles (and in its first year added more words than Wikipedia had in its first year) and has survived for six years on probably under $100,000.
+According to its charter (something developed almost wholly independent of me) my title is now “Founding Editor-in-Chief” of the Citizendium, the Citizens’ Compendium.
+Citizendium is a wiki encyclopedia project that is expert-guided, public participatory, and real-names-only.
+The project garnered over 15,000 articles (and in its first year added more words than Wikipedia had in its first year) and has survived for 8+ years on probably under $100,000.
 I led the project from its announcement on Sept.15, 2006, through October 2010, although in my last year as editor-in-chief I was no more than a mostly idle figurehead.
-I am no longer with the project, although I wish them very well and have contributed lately.
+I am no longer with the project, although I wish them very well and have contributed money (please do likewise!).